What to put in your trustees' annual report, depending on your charity's income and the value of its assets.

 - your charity’s income is above £500,000 (or above £250,000 if its assets are worth more than £3.26 million)

 - your charity is a company or CIO

-A full report needs to follow the guidelines set out by a SORP.
+A full report needs to follow the guidelines set out by SORP.

-Upload a copy of your trustees’ annual report as a PDF file when you send its annual return to the Charity Commission.
+Upload a copy of your trustees’ annual report as a PDF file when you send your annual return to the Charity Commission.

-A statement of registered practice (SORP) gives a framework for accounting and reporting, designed to
+A statement of recommended practice (SORP) gives a framework for accounting and reporting, designed to:

 - help charity trustees meet their legal requirement for their accounts to give a true and fair view

 For accounting periods beginning on or after 1 January 2016, use the Charities SORP (FRS 102) if your charity is preparing accruals accounts unless there’s a specific SORP for your type of charity, for example:

 For accounting periods prior to 1 January 2015, use SORP 2005.

 For one year (accounting periods beginning on or after 1 January 2015), if you are a smaller entity, there is a choice between using either: